Ethical AI implementation framework: A 2026 Guide to Responsible AI

 - Accountability and Responsibility: Clear lines of accountability and responsibility should be established for AI systems.
 This includes defining who is responsible for the system’s performance, its impact on users, and any unintended consequences.
 Mechanisms should be in place to address errors, biases, and other issues that may arise.

 - Privacy and Data Security: AI systems must be designed and deployed in a way that protects user privacy and data security.
-This requires adhering to relevant data protection regulations, such as GDPR and CCPA, and implementing robust security measures to prevent unauthorized access to and misuse of data.
+This requires adhering to relevant data protection regulations, such as GDPR and CCPA, and implementing security measures to prevent unauthorized access to and misuse of data.

 - Human Control and Oversight: AI systems should be subject to human control and oversight, especially in situations where they could have a significant impact on human lives.
 This means that humans should have the ability to intervene, overrule, or modify the system’s decisions when necessary.
 The concept of “human-in-the-loop” AI is particularly relevant here.